How to Read The CBD Lab Results

 Independent Third Party Testing

 It’s critical to have a neutral, independent laboratory testing the plant content and quality of a growers hemp product.
-From your perspective, this is incredibly important.
+From a consumer perspective, this is incredibly important.

-Today’s market is a non-regulated state of commerce, and because of the lack of oversite by the FDA, it has essentially allowed manufacturers and distributors to glue medical-looking labels onto cute little bottles and then turn around and sell them as a cure-all.
+Today’s market is a non-regulated state of commerce, and due to the lack of oversight by the FDA, it has essentially allowed manufacturers and distributors to glue medical-looking labels onto cute bottles and then turn around and sell them as a cure-all.

-You have my permission to buy online from any reputable source that tests their plant crop before processing and then tests again after the final product is ready to go market.
+You should buy online from any reputable source that tests their plant crop before processing and then tests again after the final product is ready to go market.

 Over time oil goes rancid and potency diminishes.
 Hemp oil should be tested periodically, initially for impurities but to confirm efficacy as well.
 Testing safeguards you and establishes the amount of CBD advertised on the label, it tells you what’s in the product, and that it has not exceeded the legal level of THC (0.3%).

 Proper testing and reporting show the company’s transparency in its practice.